-The AGM will be streamed live.
+The AGM will be streamed live online.
 This will enable Shareholders and other relevant Stakeholders who will not be attending the meeting physically to also be part of the proceedings.

-The link for the live streaming will be made available on the Bank's website www.unitybankng. com and by the Registrar, Unity Registrars Limited.
+The link for the live streaming will be made available on the Bank's website www.unitybankng. com and by the Registrar, Unity Registrars Limited in due course.

-Dated this 27th day of May, 2021
+Dated this 1st day of July, 2022